chloealbright/DevHiveMind/Language Overlap/Access Modifiers.md

 UML sign for static member for attributes and methods;; underline or bold and underline

 ## Modifiers
- Access modifiers are keywords in certain languages that help to restrict the scope of a class, constructor, variable, method, or data member.
-***access modifiers are for attributes, classes, methods, and constructors (member):
+ Access modifiers are keywords in certain languages that help to restrict the scope of ***attributes, classes, methods,and constructors (member):

-- **no-modifier** -  this default to what is known as "*package-private*" making it visible only within its packages (named groups of related classes).
+- **no-modifier** - this is `default` to what is known as "*package-private*" making it visible only within its packages (named groups of related classes).

 ### UML Class Signs